The second expansion to Petrichor deepens the game: bringing a new action,

 Designed by David Chircop, the designer of ...and then we held hands and Pursuit of Happiness, with additional development and a challenging, full solo mode added by David Turczi ([redacted], Anachrony, Days of Ire: Budapest 1956), and published by the team that brought you titles such as Vengeance and Posthuman.

 Petrichor: Flowers is an expansion that emerged naturally during playtest and development.
 It includes 3 new field types - the titular flowers, and enough components to play the game with 5 players.
-It will be sold separately after the campaign, but backers supporting at the Thunderstorm level will be able to get it now with a discount (and no extra shipping).

 - Highly interactive - Every move affects the state of the board, every move is a chance to throw some water into the other player's engine - quite literally.